sensboston/BLEConsole/README.md

 #02: 2800
 ```

+The open command will automatically list the available services on the device.
-Now you can set active service and list characteristics, by issuing command **set #0**
+Now you can set active service and list it's characteristics, by issuing command **set #0**
 ```
 BLE: set #0
 Selected service GenericAccess.